jhorowitz1996/Final-Project-CS50-Evolutionary-Timeline/README.md

 ### Components ####

-I changed the original graphic from LAX to JFK to a flight path from LAX to BOS which more accurately reflected my own journey from Los Angeles originally to Cambridge, MA.
-A significant number of changes were added in creating this project to the orginial infographic including but not limited to the manipulatability of time/event sliders, emoji-based stopping points, and functionality for other flight paths to name just a few.
+*I changed the original graphic from LAX to JFK to a flight path from LAX to BOS which more accurately reflected my own journey from Los Angeles originally to Cambridge, MA.
+A number of changes were added from the original infographic video which include but not limited to the manipulatability of time/event sliders, emoji-based stopping points, and functionality for other flight paths to name just a few.*

 **1. Animated Flight Path**